-14.2 All other invoices are due on presentation.
+14.2 All other invoices are due within 7 (seven) days of presentation.
 The Photographer/Videographer reserves the right to charge interest on late payments at the rate prescribed by the Late Payment of Commercial Debts (Interest) Act 1998 from the date payment was due until the date payment is made;

 14.3 If there is a delay of one month or more between agreed pre-production work and the shoot, the Photographer/Videographer reserves the right to invoice the Client for the pre-production element of the Fee and for any expenses already incurred by the Photographer/Videographer;

 14.4 Usage Licence and any third party fees negotiated by the Photographer/Videographer are payable regardless of whether Licensed Images are in fact used by the Client or the Advertiser;

 14.5 The charges are based on Photographer/Videographer’s price list on the date of the Proposal acceptance.
 Future orders shall be charged at the prices in effect at the time the order is placed;

 14.6 All payments are due in Pounds Sterling unless expressly stated otherwise.

 15.1 All expenses figures provided in advance of a shoot are estimates only and the Client should allow a minimum 10% contingency budget in all cases.
 All estimated costs are stated exclusive of VAT;